prasadsurase/prasadsurase.github.io/source/_posts/2016-05-31-identifying-and-creating-components-in-react.markdown

 React.
 In this post, I would like to explain and demonstrate identifying and creating components.

 We would be creating a simple React app as below:
+{% img center /images/accounting.png 600 400 'image' 'images' %}

 Here, we have 3 main sections: the summary of all the transactions, the form to enter the transaction details and the table displaying the transactions.
 So, we can say that we have 3 components.
 If the component becomes complex, we can futher break it down to multiple components.
 For now, this is enough for us to get started.
-All the 3 components can be collectively held under a component(say _TransactionsDetails_)
+Since all the 3 components are on the same level, we will hold them collectively held under a component(say _TransactionsDetails_)

 So, the hierarchy of components is going to be as